square/in-app-payments-flutter-plugin/README.md

 * Xcode version: 16 or greater (required for Swift Package Manager).
 * iOS Base SDK: 14 or greater.
 * Deployment target: iOS 14.0 or greater.
-* iOS integration uses Swift Package Manager (SPM).
-CocoaPods is still supported; because the plugin ships a Swift entry point, CocoaPods apps must enable `use_frameworks!` in their `Podfile`.
+* iOS integration uses Swift Package Manager (SPM), which Flutter 3.44 enables by default.
+CocoaPods is still supported and needs no `Podfile` changes.
 * This plugin will work on Mac with Intel processor and Apple silicon chips.

 ## In-App Payments SDK requirements and limitations